XistGG/MassSimple/README.md

 If Mass Processors aren't working in your project even though you are sure they should be, make sure you enable the `MassGameplay` plugin.

+## Use `DebugGame` Build Configuration

+This project is intended to be developed in the `DebugGame` build configuration *(with additional debug code enabled)*.

+It also supports the `Development` configuration.

+This example project is not intended to package or ship.

-### Uses XistGG Tools
+### Uses XistGG C++ Dev Tools

-This repository began its instantiation as a refactored [XistGame-Template](https://github.com/XistGG/XistGame-Template) and follows Xist's typical
+This repository began its existance as a refactored [XistGame-Template](https://github.com/XistGG/XistGame-Template) and follows Xist's typical
 [UE5 Git Repository Setup](https://github.com/XistGG/UE5-Git-Init).